FedRAMP Tailored for Low-Impact Software- as-a-Service (LI-SaaS)

 - Creates a faster, streamlined process for systems that are low risk for use like collaboration tools, project management applications, and tools that help develop open-source code

 - Supports government Authorizing Officials’ need for a standardized approach to determining the risks associated with authorizing specific low-impact cloud applications

 - Incorporates industry input in order to provide the government with the agility to leverage valuable industry services while maintaining appropriate security levels

-We originally released FedRAMP Tailored for public comment in February of this year.
+We originally released FedRAMP Tailored for public comment in February of 2017.
 After making significant updates and incorporating your feedback, which included over 330 comments and reactions, we released it for a second public comment period in July.
 You can view all the comments and FedRAMP’s responses by visiting the GitHub comment repository.

 - FedRAMP Tailored Policy